ReddyJaswanth/your-dream-job-jobby-app-reactjs/README.md

-In this project, let's build a **Jobby App** by applying the concepts we have learned till now.
+In this project, let's build a **Jobby App**.

+JOBBY APP - Like Naukri or some other job listing platforms.

 ### Refer to videos below: